MicrosoftDocs/azure-docs/articles/active-directory-domain-services/tutorial-configure-ldaps.md

     ![Choose the option to export the certificate in the PKCS 12 (.PFX) file format](./media/tutorial-configure-ldaps/export-cert-to-pfx.png)

 1. On the **Security** page, choose the option for **Password** to protect the *.PFX* file.
 Enter and confirm a password, then select **Next**.
-This password is used in the next section to enable secure LDAP for you Azure AD DS managed domain.
+This password is used in the next section to enable secure LDAP for your Azure AD DS managed domain.
 1. On the **File to Export** page, specify the file name and location where you'd like to export the certificate, such as *C:\Users\<accountname>\LDAP_cert*.
 1. On the review page, select **Finish** to export the certificate to a *.PFX* file.
 A confirmation dialog is displayed when the certificate has been successfully exported.
 1. Leave the MMC open for use in one of the following sections.